-During her first six, Bramble observed and assisted in cases across the range of Chambers’ practice areas, including murder and rape trials, disciplinary appeals and inquests.
-As a second six pupil, she regularly appears in the Magistrates’ and Crown Courts prosecuting and defending in a variety of cases involving charges of sexual assault, burglary, drug offences and driving matters.
+During pupillage, Bramble developed a broad criminal practice.
+She prosecutes and defends in the Magistrates’ and Crown Courts in a variety of cases involving offensive weapons, burglary, drug offences, sexual offences and driving matters.
 She also acts for requested persons in extradition proceedings.

 Bramble is committed to pro bono representation.
-She regularly works for Advocate and volunteers for the AvMA helpline and inquest panel.
+She often takes on cases at Advocate and volunteers for the AvMA helpline and inquest panel.

 BA Modern and Medieval Languages (French and Italian), Class I, University of Cambridge